mbengue1/pl-role-discovery/readme.md

-# 📊 Premier League Player Role Discovery
+# Premier League Player Role Discovery

 **Unsupervised Machine Learning + Interactive Visualization**

-## 🔎 Overview
+## Overview

 This project applies **unsupervised machine learning** to **Premier League player statistics** to discover **data-driven player roles**.
-Instead of relying on traditional position labels (DEF, MID, FWD), the model clusters players into **functional roles**—such as “Progressive Playmaker,” “Box-to-Box Midfielder,” “Clinical Striker,” or “Pressing Defender”—based on advanced match statistics.
+Instead of relying on traditional position labels (DEF, MID, FWD), the model clusters players into **functional roles**—such as "The Enforcers," "The Creators," and "The Finishers"—based on advanced match statistics.

+## Current Status

+✅ **Phase 1**: Multi-agent research completed
+✅ **Phase 2**: Data cleaning and feature engineering completed ✅ **Phase 3**: PCA & clustering completed
+🚧 **Phase 4**: Explainability and Streamlit app (in progress)

 The final output is an **interactive Streamlit web app** that allows users to: